saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 ### vaccine e

-with MN or HI GMT egg/cell titer ratio ≥4-fold was calculated to quantify the percent of participants with antibodies predominantly targeting egg-adapted epitopes per vaccine group.
+with MN or HI GMT egg/cell titer ratio ≥4 fold was calculated to quantify the percent of participants with antibodies predominantly targeting egg-adapted epitopes per vaccine group.
 One-way ANOVA corrected for multiple comparisons (Tukey’s test) or nonparametric